 For Class A and 529-A shares, distribution-related expenses include the reimbursement of dealer and wholesaler commissions paid by CCG for certain shares sold without a sales charge.
 These share classes reimburse CCG for amounts billed within the prior 15 months but only to the extent that the overall annual expense limits are not exceeded.
-As of October 31, 2024, unreimbursed expenses subject to reimbursement totaled \$5,432,000 for Class A shares.
-There were no unreimbursed expenses subject to reimbursement for Class 529-A shares.
+As of December 31, 2024, there were no unreimbursed expenses subject to reimbursement for Class A or 529-A shares.